KongMoyu/aoc22/README.md

   return 0;
 }

+2.

-2.size_t &axis = horizontal ? check_x : check_y; // axis is a reference to a variable that is set to check_x if horizontal is true, and check_y otherwise.
+3.size_t &axis = horizontal ? check_x : check_y;: Axis is a reference to a variable that is set to check_x if horizontal is true, and check_y otherwise. if you increase the value of axis, the value of check_x or check_y will also be increased, depending on the value of horizontal.

+for (axis += sign; axis < size; axis += sign) {
+  // Loop body
+}

+As the loop iterates, the value of axis is incremented by sign (axis += sign).
+Since axis is a reference to either check_x or check_y, the value of check_x or check_y will also be incremented, depending on which one axis is a reference to.

 > Day 9;